exasol/sqlalchemy-exasol/doc/user_guide/features/index.rst

 Object Name Handling
 --------------------

-In an Exasol database instance, all case-insensitive (unquoted) object names are stored in **uppercase** text.
+Exasol interprets all case-insensitive (unquoted) object names as **uppercase** text.
 In contrast, SQLAlchemy considers all **lowercase** object names to be case-insensitive.

-* The ``sqlalchemy-exasol`` dialect converts the object name during schema-level communication (e.g., during table and index reflection) to what is required for SQLAlchemy.
+* The ``sqlalchemy-exasol`` dialect converts all object names during schema-level communication (e.g., during table and index reflection) to what is required for SQLAlchemy.
 Note that this conversion does **not** occur when you provide a fully prepared SQL statement (e.g., via a raw string or ``text()`` construct)